What42Pizza/LooF/Language Basics.md

 boolean (or bool)

-table (with both an array part and a hashmap part)
+table (with both an array part and a hashmap part (with String keys)

+byteArray

 <br>
 <br>